 One of the most common questions we get asked is the difference between various industry titles such as bookkeeper and accountant.
+Which one is right for you and your company?
 There are many resources out there that give some great definitions, but we wanted to define them as concisely as possible for your quick reference.
 There are no hard and fast rules, as many of the terms are used interchangeably, but this is how our experts generally define them and how you can decide which your business needs:

 Summary of a Bookkeeper’s primary responsibilities:

-- Log and categorize all transactions in general ledger
+- Log and categorize all transactions in the general ledger

 - Reconcile bank, credit card, and other account-level financials

 - Track money owed to you (accounts receivable)